Chris Heffernan: AFL career

-Known affectionately as "Heff", Chris began his career in 1997 with the Essendon Football Club.
+Known affectionately as "Heff", Heffernan began his career in 1997 with the Essendon Football Club.
 Heffernan had a brilliant year in 2000 when he played solid consistent football in the midfield and was part of the Bombers side that lost only one game for the entire season, winning the AFL Grand Final and Ansett Cup Final in the process.
-Heffernan was also rewarded with an appearance in the International rules series in 2000.
+Heffernan was also rewarded with an appearance in the International rules football series in 2000.
 Heffernan also played in another AFL Grand Final (albeit a losing one) in 2001.

 However, when Essendon ran into salary cap issues at the end of the 2002 season, he was traded to the Melbourne Football Club for a swap of first round draft selections.

 His trade to Melbourne only months after signing a three-year contract with Essendon, prompted the AFL Players Association to introduce the Heffernan Clause into the players standard collective bargaining agreement, to prevent players from being traded within 12 months of signing a contract.

 Heffernan did not have the same spark at Melbourne.
 He finished the 2003 with a depressed fracture of his cheekbone and had a solid year in 2004 before getting suspended and missing the finals at the end of the season, but in 2005 his performances were average.
 At the end of 2005 Melbourne delisted Heffernan, but Essendon picked him up with the last pick in the 2006 AFL preseason draft.

 Heffernan played out the rest of his career with the Bombers, before announcing his retirement from AFL football on 2 October 2007 after being told that he was unlikely to play often under new coach Matthew Knights.

 In 2020, Heffernan released his Autobiography "Heffernan: More than meets the eye".